Kee Tas Kee Now Tribal Council Administration BuildingRed Earth, AB

 Project Summary

-Kee Tas Kee Now Tribal Council (KTC) is compromised of five member Nations in Alberta.
-The organization was formed in 1995 to facilitate joint action by the member Nations on matters of mutual concern.
-Some of those areas include Education and Child & Family Services.
-KTC staff were working in multiple locations, and leadership had a vision to bring everyone together under one roof.
+Kee Tas Kee Now Tribal Council (KTC) is made up of five member Nations in Alberta.
+The organization formed in 1995 to support joint action on matters of shared importance, including education and child and family services.
+At the time, KTC staff worked across multiple locations.
+Leadership shared a vision to bring everyone together under one roof.

-Loon River First Nation’s community-owned construction company took the lead in the entire civil scope of the project and in preparing the site for the development.
-3twenty delivered the building and conducted all tie-ins in an incredibly cold winter season.
+Loon River First Nation’s community-owned construction company led the entire civil scope of work and prepared the site for development.
+3twenty delivered the building and completed all tie-ins during an exceptionally cold winter season.